mathsemilio/simple-apod-browser/README.md

 bookmark their favorite ones for easy future access.
 The app also features other interesting features, like "Pick APoD by Date" and "Get Random APoD".

+**Important:**
+This application makes use of the APoD API, which is part of the open APIs provided by NASA.
+For more info, please refer to this <a href="https://api.nasa.gov/">link.</a>

 ## Functionalities to be added
 1. Settings screen;
 2. Ability to download pictures.